 Fast forward a few decades.
 Today, our paychecks are deposited directly, and any other check that’s written to us can be deposited using a smartphone.
-Banking looks really, really different — so different, in fact, that three of my four children have rarely, if ever, stepped foot inside an actual bank branch (or sat in the line outside)!
+Banking looks really, really different -- so different, in fact, that my children have rarely if ever, stepped foot inside an actual bank branch (or sat in the line outside)!
 I never go to a bank anymore for small personal needs.
-If I utter the phrase, “I need to deposit this check,” my littlest one goes running for my phone.
+If I utter the phrase, “I need to deposit this check,” someone hands me my phone.
 The whole concept of banking is radically different than it used to be.

 The convenience of mobile banking is astounding and, by and large, a pleasure.
 But the dark side to it all is a new wave of “double presentment” fraud plaguing banks and businesses.
 What used to be impossible, cashing a check twice, is now possible thanks to a lack of communication between old and new technologies.
 It’s something you need to be aware of, even if you don’t personally utilize mobile banking.

 BGW CPA explains cashing the same check twice